Derivation of Kubo's formula for disordered systems at zero temperature: Local adiabatic theorem

+Dynamical localization is concerned with the non-spreading of wave packets during time evolution.
+It is expressed as the (uniform in time) exponential decay of the matrix elements of $e^{-itH}P_{J_{loc}}$, the unitary semigroup generated by $H$ and restricted to the energy interval $J_{loc}$ (here, $P_{J_{loc}}$ denotes the spectral projection of $H$ onto $J_{loc}$).
+The concept is still well-defined for a time-dependent Hamiltonian $H(t)$, and a natural question is whether it is still dynamically localized for at least small perturbations $\beta\ll1$.

 The properties of the system \eqref{eq:H(t)} have been studied before under various assumptions.
 In physics literature, one of the earliest works in this direction goes back to \cite{Wilkinson1988}, which analyzes the behavior of a random matrix model.
 On a mathematical footing, compact (in space) perturbations $W$ have been studied in the time-periodic \cite{SW} and the time-quasi-periodic \cite{BW} settings.
 The case of spatially extensive periodic systems with few frequencies was considered in \cite{DH}.
-In the $\beta=\nu$ adiabatic setting, it was considered in \cite{NK}.
+In the $\beta=\epsilon$ adiabatic setting, it was considered in \cite{NK}.
 For time periodic systems, one can also consider the spectral localization of the associated Floquet operator, \cite{SW,DH,Abanin2016}.

-In all these works, the analysis heavily depends on the assumption of strong disorder, under which the interval $J_{loc}$ can be replaced by the whole $\mathbb R$.
-As a result, it is reasonable to expect that the perturbed system also exhibits almost sure dynamical localization on $\mathbb R$, which is indeed the conclusion of these works.
-One of the purposes of this paper is to develop an approach that works for any interval $J_{loc}$ and in particular for any strength of the disorder.
-This relies on underpinning the local structure for the disordered systems introduced here, which is more robust than the standard description of the localization and, in particular, survives the time-dependent perturbations described by \eqref{eq:H(t)}.
-We consider this problem in the adiabatic setting.
+On a heuristic level \cite[Section 1]{DH}, there should be a transition from a localized regime to a non-localized regime when $\nu\sim \beta \exp\pa{-c_d\beta^{-p_d}}$, where $\nu$ is the Floquet frequency\footnote{The parameter $\nu$ in \cite{DH} plays the same role as $\epsilon$ in our setting.} for $W$ and $c_d,p_d$ are dimension-dependent parameters.
+For $\nu \gg \beta \exp\pa{-c_d\beta^{-p_d}}$ only a small fraction of Floquet eigenstates delocalizes.
+Apart from constraints on $\beta, \epsilon$, in all these works, the analysis heavily depends on the assumption of strong disorder, under which the interval $J_{loc}$ can be replaced by the whole $\mathbb R$.

+The instability of spectral and dynamical localization is due to the phenomena of resonant hybridization that we will describe next.